 Correctional officers need to remain firm, fair and consistent in their dealings with the inmate population.
 They need to show no fear in a world that is dominated by predators and aggressors.
 They are the law within these walls and anything less than direct obedience from the inmate population is seen as a threat to their existence.

-Their interactions with the offender consist of multiple elements that define the role of a law enforcement professional, minus the recognition.
-These professionals stop assaults, prevent suicides and homicides, suppress gang activity, seize contraband, conduct investigations, make arrests, and, most importantly, prevent escapes.
-All of these elements can be furthered used to assist other law enforcement agencies in maintaining a safe and secure society.
+Their interactions with the offender population consist of multiple elements that define the role of a law enforcement professional, minus the recognition.
+These professionals stop assaults, prevent suicides and homicides, suppress gang activity, seize contraband, conduct investigations, make arrests, and, most important, prevent escapes.
+All of these elements assist other law enforcement agencies in maintaining a safe and secure society.
 It's by this definition they have secured their place in the law enforcement family.

 But there may still be some who deny corrections is law enforcement.
 They maintain a perspective in which corrections and law enforcement remain unequal and any chance to create a sense of equality gets push aside.
 As law enforcement across the country is under attack, this kind of mockery is misplaced.